 P.S.
-Be sure to part down the middle millennials, or Gen Z will come for you!
+Be sure to part down the middle, millennials, or Gen Z will come for you!

-- Shoulder Cut Tousled Waves - the overstyled, flat iron look is a thing of the past.
+- Shoulder-Cut Tousled Waves — The overstyled, flat iron look is a thing of the past.
 Luckily for us, tousled, understated waves are so in.
 To get the look, go for a fresh cut with lots of layers.
-If your hair is on the stick straight side, go to bed with damp braids and wake up looking beachy keen.
+If your hair is on the stick-straight side, go to bed with damp braids and wake up looking beachy keen.
 If you’re growing your hair out, waves can make for a smooth transition, or even help maintain a bob cut.

-- Bangs — So you want bangs, do ya?
-Before you tread into these dangerous waters, remember that the arched bang is anything but low maintenance.
+- Bangs — So, you want bangs, do ya?
+Before you tread into these dangerous waters, remember that the arched bang is anything but low-maintenance.
 A better bet is the curtain bang, which is often part of celebrity Dakota Johnson’s trademark look.
 You can get away with leaving them a little longer between trims and still rock the oh-so-popular middle part.

-- Solid Color - keeping up with a balayage look can be time-consuming and expensive.
+- Solid Color — Keeping up with a balayage look can be time-consuming and expensive.
 Rather than getting highlights, stylists have seen a trend of clients requesting single process treatments.
 With this approach, blondes should use a purple shampoo for color maintenance, with glosses in between.
 Short hair will look great in bold, solid colors.

-- Texture — Sleek, rigid styles are out, but accentuating the natural texture of your hair is so, so in.
+- Texture — Sleek, rigid styles are out, and accentuating the natural texture of your hair is so, so in.
 Yaaasss queen.
 Depending on what you're working with, you can always get a bit more tousled and relaxed, or curly and coiled.
 To avoid flatness, those with curly hair should opt for rounded shapes with added layers.
 If your hair is thick and long, reduce density by avoiding cuts that are blunt and weighty.
 And for added support, stylists recommend using a curl shampoo and conditioner, topped off with your favorite curl-defining cream.

 With these tips, and Facetune to edit flyaway hair, you can kiss bad hair days goodbye.